upskiller-xyz/server_lux/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Daylight Server is a gateway service that orchestrates requests to remote microservices for:
+Server Lux is a gateway service that orchestrates daylight simulation workflows across specialized microservices.
-- **Daylight Factor Analysis** - Process building images to estimate daylight distribution
-- **Color Management** - Convert between numeric values and RGB color representations
-- **Dataframe Evaluation** - Statistical analysis of daylight data
-- **Room Encoding** - Convert room parameters to encoded PNG images for model input
-- **Obstruction Analysis** - Calculate horizon and zenith obstruction angles

-The server acts as a unified interface, handling multipart file uploads, forwarding requests to specialized remote services, and managing response orchestration.
+The server provides a unified REST API at `/v1`, managing multi-service orchestration and returning complete simulation results in a single request.